Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What's the 12-month outlook for demand in Addis Ababa in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Addis Ababa is stable to moderately positive, with structural housing shortages supporting demand even as buyers remain price-sensitive following the inflation cooldown.
+As of 2026, the 12-month demand outlook for residential property in Addis Ababa is moderately positive, with stronger demand for mid-market apartments than for luxury villas or overpriced high-end flats.

 By the way, we also have an update regarding price forecasts in Ethiopia.